nus-cs2030/1718-s2/docs/lec2.md

 Recall that the _type_ of a variable tells the compiler how to interpret the bits that represent the value of a variable and how to manipulate the variable.
 The compiler also uses the type to decide how much memory is allocated for each variable.

 Some languages are stricter in terms of type "compatibility" than others.
 C compilers, however, are not very strict.
-If it detects something strange with the type you used, it will issue a warning, but still let your code compiles and run.
+If it detects something strange with the type you used, it will issue a warning, but still let your code compile and run.

 Take: